bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Spellsinger**: This unlocked as soon as I hit 200 spells used.

 **Plunderer**: This unlocked as soon as I accumulated over 100,000 gil during the game (don't have to have that amount all at once).

+**Record Breaker** This unlocked as soon as I hit 500,000 clan points.

 ### Some Mechanics Notes